-You must continue paying your Medicare premiums to remain a member of the plan.
+In addition to paying the monthly plan premium, you must continue paying your Medicare premiums to remain a member of the plan.
 This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.

-BSW SeniorCare Advantage Premium (HMO) pays \$50 toward your Part B premium.
+BSW SeniorCare Advantage Premium (HMO-POS) pays \$50 toward your Part B premium.
 This reduction is applied on your Social Security check.
 For questions about social security, please contact Social Security or visit SSA.gov for more information.